PineappleFarms/LUL_Beta_Phi_Website/README.md

 > ● Members of the fraternity\
 > ● Members of other geek organizations\
 > ● Students interested in joining the organization\
-> ● University members curious about the organization among other stakeholders.
+> ● University members curious about the organization among other stakeholders

 ## Site Map:
 > Here is the sitemap for my application using [gloomaps](https://www.gloomaps.com/).
 Inspired by [LUL at Stevens](https://www.lulatstevens.org/).\